ShivamKurekar/rah-bit/examples/calc_ops/README.md

 - Shift: The result of the bit-shifting operation will be displayed.
 - Mult: The result of the multiplication will be shown.
 - Subb: The result of the substraction will be shown.
-- Prime Fact.: The result of the prime factorisation will be shown.
+- Prime Fact.: The result of the prime factorization will be shown.
 - All: The results for all operations (All functions) will be displayed together.

 Example: